How BIM & digitalization is transforming construction

 BIM field players

 To understand how BIM transforms an organization, we must first understand how BIM is adopted in the industry.
 The diagram above shows the 3 BIM implementation fields (technology, process, and policy), (source: BIM Excellence).
-The technology field includes the companies that produce the software solutions and the equipment.
-The BIM process players are the owners, architects, engineers, contractors, facility managers, etc. BIM policy actors are the insurance companies, regulators, research centres, and educational institutions.
+The technology field includes the companies that produce software solutions and equipment.
+The BIM process players are the owners, architects, engineers, contractors, facility managers, etc. BIM policy actors are the insurance companies, regulators, research centers, and educational institutions.
 The three fields overlap and share players and deliverables.
-For example, the development of the Open standard IFC, requires the joint efforts of the policy players and the technology players.
+For example, the development of the Open standard IFC requires the joint efforts of the policy players and the technology players.

 The BIM implementation requirements are summarized into 6 areas: